 Features to Look for in the Best Floating Pool Lights

-Each type of floating pool light has its own pros and cons, but the best ones have a few features we think are important.
+Each type of pool light has its own pros and cons, but the best floating lights have a few features we think are important.

 You want your pool lights to last as long as possible, so they need to be well-made.